CCecilia/eliteDangerousEvents/README.md

 Database

 ```
-The project is setup for a MySql bu the the sqlite3 database code is just commented out
+The project is setup for MySql but the the default Sqlite3 database code is just commented out
 so if you want to use the slqlite DB just comment out the MySql code.
-But if you use the
+But if you use a
-MySql databse be sure to add the credntial to secret.py as explained in the next step.
+MySql database be sure to add the credentials to secret.py as explained in the next step.
 ```

 Create optional secret.py file in eliteDangerousEvents/eliteEvents/eliteEvents/